sokolhessnerlab/rcs/wmTask/operationSpanOutline.md

 ## Operation Span Task (shortened version, Foster et al (2014), Memory and Cognition)

 ### Task summary:
-In this task, participants solve a series of mathematical problem which are considered the distractor in this task.
+In this task, participants solve a series of mathematical problems which are considered the distractors in this task.
 Following each operation, participants briefly view a letter which is the to-be-remembered item.
 On each trial, the number of sets, or the number of operation-letter pairs range from 3-7.
 At the end of each trial, participants report the order of the letters they saw.
 The goal of the task is to accurately recall the order of the letters in each trial.

 ### Set sizes:
-Each participant complete 5 trials with set sizes ranging from 3-7.
-The order of the set sizes across the trials is random across all participants (e.g. one participant will do set sizes 3,7,4,5,6 and another may do 4,3,5,7,6).
+Each participant completes 5 trials with set sizes ranging from 3-7 (set and trial is interchangable here).
+The order of the set sizes is random across all participants (e.g. one participant will do set sizes 3,7,4,5,6 and another may do 4,3,5,7,6).

 ### Stimuli:
 The math problems and letters are available from the Englelab and are copied in the spreadsheets ([here](./correctAnswer.xlsx), [here](operationSet1.xlsx), and [here](operationSet2.xlsx)) in this directory.
 The set of letters are the same across practice and real task.
 The math problems are different between the practice and real tasks.